WHAT MAKES US UNIQUE

 There are no French language requirements to attend our Mini-Maternelle program – only an openness and desire on the part of the parents or guardians for the children to learn a new language!

-There are two Mini-Maternelle programs available depending on the child’s age (with an extended day option until 2:30pm for the Petite and Grande Sections):
+There are three Mini-Maternelle programs available depending on the child’s age (with an extended day option until 2:30pm for the Petite and Grande Sections):

 Petite Section, FOUR-Days Program: